-'Black Thursday' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Black Thursday' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Black Thursday began the stock market crash of 1929.
 That Thursday saw the markets decline steeply by 11%.
 The following Black Monday of 1929 a few days later proved to be worse.
 Stocks crashed another 13% that Monday, October 28th.
 The following day became known as Black Tuesday as all of the remaining gains for the whole year were wiped out in that continuing stock market rout.
 This comprised the worst markets crash in American history.
 Black Thursday and the subsequent few days of crashes eventually led to the Great Depression.